Pitmaster BBQ Catering in Plymouth, Indiana

 When the Address Changes the Setup

 Around festival grounds and park events, the BBQ plan has to account for more than headcount.
-A tight load-in, busy sidewalks, nearby parking, or venue timing can all affect whether the cleanest setup is truck service, buffet service, or staffed service.
+A tight load-in, busy sidewalks, Nearby Parking, OR venue timing can all affect whether the cleanest setup is truck service, Service format staffed service.

 If the address points toward outdoor spaces such as Magnetic Park or Founder'S Park, the plan changes again.
 Then we are looking at shade, wind, table placement, guest flow, and where the BBQ service can sit without getting in the way of the event.